Kolymbithres beach with smooth granite rocks and turquoise water, Paros

 Best Beaches in Paros, Greece

 Paros has over 30 beaches.
-These are the 8 that cover the full range, from dramatic granite formations to quiet family coves, with honest advice on what each one is best for.
+These are the 14 that cover the full range, from dramatic granite formations to windsurf meccas and quiet family coves, with honest advice on what each one is best for and how to get there.

 Most beaches in Paros face west or south, the Aegean sunset here is real, not a Santorini cliché.
 The north coast gets the Meltemi wind, which makes it perfect for kitesurfing but less ideal for relaxed swimming.
 The south coast has the calmest, clearest water.
 The east coast is sheltered and local.